 10.3.A.1 Roll Cage: is the structural cage that encompasses the occupants from the level of the top of the shoulders upward.
+Any structure above the shoulder is considered to be part of the roll cage.

 10.3.A.2 Structural Chassis: is the tubular frame / monocoque composite chassis / hybrid of composite & tubular frame which encompasses the occupant's bodies, and to which the vehicle suspension system is connected.